Spiritual Gifts in the Church

 It's through the exercising of spiritual gifts that believers can find their unique roles within the Body of Christ, contributing to its growth, and development.
 These gifts serve as powerful tools for promoting unity, fostering an environment of support, encouragement, and agape love among believers.

-However, it's important to remind again that stepping out in faith and operating in the gifts of the Holy Spirit requires a willingness to go beyond comfort zones and embrace the unknown.
-It's a call to trust in God's guidance and provision, even when it may seem unnerving or unfamiliar.
-It's a call that cannot be ignored!
+However, it's important to remind again that stepping out in faith and operating in the gifts of the Holy Spirit requires a willingness to go beyond familiar comfort zones and embrace the unknown.
+It's a call to trust in God's guidance and provision, even when it even when it presents new and exciting challenges.
+It presents an exciting opportunity for every believer to participate in God's work through the power of the Holy Spirit.

 Whenever we exercise spiritual gifts in the Church, we become conduits for the power of the Holy Spirit.
 Just as a fire hose drenches anyone in its path, when God's anointing flows through us to bless others, we are edified and blessed in the process.